The answer to the question of when the fountain pen was invented is a bit of a long and rambling one.

 Self-filling systems like the piston filler, squeeze filler, lever filler, and disposable ink cartridges hit the market.

-The creation of celluloid (which was cheaper, more durable, and more customizable) replaced hard rubber as the construction material of pens.
+The creation of celluloid replaced hard rubber as the material of pens.
+This is because of its

-New inks were developed that were less corrosive and more vibrant.
+Developers produced new inks that were less corrosive and more vibrant.

 Tweaks to feeders, nib shapes and materials, and pen design lead the fountain pen to quickly dominate as the writing instrument of choice in the Western world.